-If a termite bites you, it is recommended to take some simple measures to prevent the bite from being infected.
+If a termite bites you, taking simple measures to prevent the bite from being infected is recommended.
 This includes washing the wound with soapy water and covering it with a bandage.

 Other home remedies

-- There is no need to use any creative or medication for treating termite bites on human skin.
+- There is no need to use creative or medication to treat termite bites on human skin.
 In most cases, individuals can treat these bites with simple home remedies.

-- Other home remedies such as cold compresses and applying a small amount of calamine lotion can also be helpful.
+- Other home remedies, such as cold compresses and a small amount of calamine lotion, can also be helpful.

-- Termite bites on the human body will usually be located in exposed areas and can easily be reached by these insects.
+- Termite bites on the human body are usually located in exposed areas and can easily be reached by these insects.
 This includes one’s arms, legs, and feet.

 What are the Long-Term Effects of Termite Bites On Skin?

-Long-term effects of termite bites on the skin include scarring and anemia due to blood.
+Long-term effects of termite bites on the skin include scarring and anaemia due to blood.
 Loss.
 And secondary infections due to scratching these wounds.

 Termite bites do not come with any warning signs, thus leaving an individual clueless about when they may be bitten.
-However. it is important to check whether these insects are present in the area once one starts
+However, once one starts, it is important to check whether these insects are present in the area.

 Factors that Attract Termites & their Preventions: